 Pursue Licensing of Brands in Complementary Product Lines.
-We are pursuing selective licensing of each of our brand names in apparel and further licensing of our Teva brand in sunglasses and watches.
+We are pursuing selective licensing of each of our brand names in apparel and other complementary product categories.
 We are developing these licensing programs carefully to ensure that any licensed goods remain consistent with our brands heritage and image.